 Some working definitions for Community Support – your feedback is welcomed

-Support: having access at the needed time to materials, people, concepts that will be useful in achieving a goal.
-Support is a utilitarian concept, and when the support is needed, the individual has access from the community to find or share what is needed.
+Support: having access at the needed time to materials, people, and concepts that will be useful in achieving a goal.
+Support is a utilitarian concept; when support is needed, the individual has access from the community to find or share what is needed.

 I will share progress as it happens.